Scarabaeus1031/NEXAH/README.md

 This is not yet a full control system, but a new layer that:

-- detects navigable channels (grey axis)
+- detects navigable channels (grey-channel axis)
 - distinguishes structural strands (upper / lower)
 - identifies switch regions between regimes
-- begins to propose motion inside the field
+- begins to propose motion within the field geometry

 Current status: